Juvenon Health Journal volume 7 number 10 July 2014

 Exercise initiates a series of complex biochemical events in the muscle cells.
 One of these, the production of a substance known as AMPK, activates a cellular tool called PGC-1 alpha.
 This tool, in turn, enters the control center of the cell, the nucleus, where it homes in on the on/off switches of specific genes to turn them on.
 The activated genes produce proteins required to construct new fuel-burning organelles, the mitochondria.

-This explains why, as earlier research had shown, muscle cells isolated from an endurance-trained animal, in earlier research, had a greater capacity to produce energy than cells isolated from a sedentary counterpart.
+This explains why, as earlier research had shown, muscle cells isolated from an endurance-trained animal had a greater capacity to produce energy than cells isolated from a sedentary counterpart.
 Simply put, more exercise produced more mitochondria/cell “furnaces” for more energy to make the exercise easier.
 The effects of endurance training on the mitochondria of muscle cells was clearly beneficial.

 Animals to Humans

 The early studies laid the groundwork for the team at the HHMI lab at Yale.
 They wanted to determine whether the same or similar changes occurred with humans, in particular, the effect endurance exercise has on the mitochondria in our skeletal muscle.
 Faced with difficulties in applying the same techniques used with animals and cultured cells, the investigators realized a newly developed, non-invasive tool could yield similar information if applied to humans.